lncRNAAddict/ChromNetworkMotif/README.md

 ### Chromatin-state marked motifs visualizations
+`ChromNetMotif` generates heatmaps to represent statistically enriched chromatin-state marked motifs based on the `p-value` and minimum `frequency` of the motif in the network.

 - `<output>.<motif_code>.png`: For each `motif code`, one `png` file to vizualize the chromatin-state marked motifs will be generated.
 Two example output images corresponding to two motif codes of motif size = 3 are shown below.
 Each row in the heatmap represents a chromatin-state marked motif.
 In the example heatmap shown below, there are four possible chromatin states: `weak`, `repressed`, `poised`, and `active` which are color coded.
 In this file only the motifs which are statistically enriched in the